disastrid/instruments_lab/docs/_research/mrp.md

 The magnetic resonator piano was used in the soundtrack to the Disney film [Christopher Robin](https://www.imdb.com/title/tt4575576/?ref_=nv_sr_1) (2018), with a score by [Jon Brion](https://www.imdb.com/name/nm0109726/?ref_=nv_sr_2).
 The recording took place May 2018 on a Steinway D piano at [Metropolis Studios](https://www.thisismetropolis.com) in west London.
 [Excerpt](https://www.youtube.com/watch?v=pb0Yx2P3HVY)

 The magnetic resonator piano will be featured in an upcoming album by the jazz pianist [Kuba Pluzek](http://www.kubapluzek.com) to be released in 2019.
+The recording took place December 2018 on a Boesendorfer 225 piano at [Snap Studios](http://snapstudios.co.uk/) in north London.

-The magnetic resonator piano is featured in the new album "Field of Reeds" by [These New Puritans](http://thesenewpuritans.com/), released April 2013.
+The magnetic resonator piano is featured in the album [Field of Reeds](http://www.thesenewpuritans.com/field-of-reeds/) by [These New Puritans](http://thesenewpuritans.com/), released April 2013.
 The recording took place December 2012 on a Boesendorfer 225 piano at [Snap Studios](http://snapstudios.co.uk/) in north London.

 **References for Musician Collaboration**

 A. McPherson and Y. Kim.
 [The problem of the second performer: building a community around an augmented piano](http://www.eecs.qmul.ac.uk/~andrewm/mcpherson-cmj2012.pdf).
 Computer Music Journal 2012, 36 (4), 10-27.
 (PDF &copy; 2013 Massachusetts Institute of Technology; archived with permission from [Computer Music Journal](http://www.mitpressjournals.org/cmj))

+E. I. Dolan.
+[Portrait: Andrew McPherson and the Magnetic Resonator Piano](https://scholar.harvard.edu/files/eidolan/files/kp8_-_dolan_-_portrait-_andrew_mcpherson_and_the_magnetic_resonator_piano.pdf).
+Keyboard Perspectives VIII, 2015.

 ## References (collected)